Eros: Dionysiaca

 Eros features in two Dionysus-related myths.
 In the first, Eros made Hymnus, a young shepherd, to fall in love with the beautiful Naiad Nicaea.
 Nicaea never reciprocated Hymnus's affection, and he in desperation asked her to kill him.
 She fulfilled his wish, but Eros, disgusted with Nicaea's actions, made Dionysus fall in love with her by hitting him with a love arrow.
 Nicaea rejected Dionysus, so he filled the spring she used to drink from with wine.
-Intoxicated, Nicaea lay to rest as Dionysus forced himself on her.
+Intoxicated, Nicaea lay to rest as Dionysus raped her.
 Afterwards, she sought to find him seeking revenge, but never found him.

 In the other, one of Artemis's maiden nymphs Aura boasted of being better than her mistress, due to having a virgin's body, as opposed to Artemis's sensuous and lush figure, thereby bringing into question Artemis's virginity.
 Artemis, angered, asked Nemesis, the goddess of vengeance and retribution, to avenge her, and Nemesis ordered Eros to make Dionysus fall in love with Aura.
 The tale then continues in the same manner as Nicaea's myth; Dionysus gets Aura drunk and then rapes her.